 - Children are vulnerable to abuse by their peers.
 Such abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures. - Children can abuse other children.
-This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals. - Staff should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action. - Staff should be aware of the potential uses of information technology for bullying and abusive behaviour between young people, which can include sexting, online grooming and coercion between peers. - Staff should be aware of the added vulnerability of children and young people who have been the victims of violent crime.
+This can include (but is not limited to): abuse within intimate partner relationships; bullying (including online bullying); sexual violence and sexual harassment such as flicking bra straps, pulling down trousers or lifting skirts, the use of sexualised and derogatory language; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals. - Staff should not dismiss abusive behaviour as normal between pupils and should not develop high thresholds before taking action. - Staff should be aware of the potential uses of information technology for bullying and abusive behaviour between pupils, which can include sexting, online grooming and coercion between peers. - Staff should be aware of the added vulnerability of pupils who have been the victims of violent crime.

 The alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children.
-Evidence suggests that such children may have suffered considerable disruption in their lives, may have witnessed or been subjected to physical or sexual abuse, may have problems in their educational development and may have committed other offences.
+Evidence suggests that such children may have suffered considerable disruption in their lives, may have witnessed or been subjected to physical, domestic or sexual abuse, may have problems in their educational development and may have committed other offences.
 They may therefore be suffering, or be at risk of suffering, significant harm and be in need of protection.
 Any long-term plan to reduce the risk posed by the alleged perpetrator must also address their needs.